A Complete Guide to User Generated Content

 UGC photos are 5X more likely to convert compared to professional content

 With so many benefits, UGC is truly a must for eCommerce stores.
-And it all starts with the OG brand goal: getting your customers to trust you.
+So you really know what I’m talking about, let’s talk about all of the benefits of UGC, starting with the OG brand goal: getting your customers to trust you.

 So what makes UGC so great?